 Larry earned his Doctor of Fine Arts in Theatre Studies, and received his Bachelor and Master of Arts degrees from Purdue University Calumet in Radio/TV/Theater Production and Management.
 Recently retired from his full time work as an Auditorium and Musical Theater Director after a total of over 40 years, that includes 16 years as the Auditorium Director for the School Town of Munster's (Indiana) 1000 seat theater plus Producer/Director of the Munster Theatre Company.
 Prior to that he was the Theatre Administrator/Production Manager for The Center for Visual & Performing Arts professional theater operation Theatre at The Center, also serving as resident lighting designer for six years.
 Larry previously worked as Auditorium/Theater Director for Highland's Monbeck Auditorium for 13 years.
 He also worked as an adjunct professor at Calumet College and Purdue Northwest, and did part time/consulting as Community Arts Coordinator for Indiana University Northwest's new Arts on Broadway 500-seat mainstage and related facilities.

-Larry has been active as an on-air pledge host for Lakeshore PBS / Lakeshore Public Radio, plus also is Board Chair for Lakeshore Public Media, Vice-Chair for Chesterton Art Center, on the Regional Arts Council, and previously served on Southern Shore Art Association, Hobart Arts League, the South Shore Leadership Center / Leadership Northwest Indiana, and LakeNET boards, Main Square Players, Northwest Opera Theatre boards.
+Larry has been active as an on-air pledge host for Lakeshore Public Media (PBS / NPR), plus also is Board Chair for Lakeshore Public Media, Vice-Chair for Chesterton Art Center, on the Regional Arts Council, and previously served on Southern Shore Art Association, Hobart Arts League, the South Shore Leadership Center / Leadership Northwest Indiana, and LakeNET boards, Main Square Players, Northwest Opera Theatre boards.

 He is a 1997 recipient of the Purdue University Calumet Distinguished Corporate/Community Service Award, the 2010 Purdue University Calumet Alumni Leadership Award, and the 1999 Distinguished Leadership Award from the National Association for Community Leadership.
 Larry is a voting member for the recording industry's Grammy Awards since 1981, and in 2017 was honored by the academy with a Lifetime Voting Membership Status.